Estimated Reading Time: 7 Minutes

 - Undelivered mail;

-- Wages necessary to pay court-ordered child support; and
+- Income required for court-ordered child support;

 Retirement benefits the IRS can levy & the needs-based exceptions

-The IRS can levy against Social Security, military, civil service, and railroad retirement benefits.
-Aside from the exceptions listed above, the reality of the matter is that there are few assets you can protect from an IRS levy.
 When you owe the government money, the IRS will do just about anything to collect your debt.
-There are previous few protections or exemptions to the general rules above.
+But, there are exemptions to the general rules above.

 Needs-Based Benefits include the following: